SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/HtmlElement/setNotEditable.md

 classref: 1
 sortOrder: 394
 keywords: setNotEditable(Bool)
+so.version: 3.1.8.36
 ---

+# Void setNotEditable(Bool canEdit)

-This will cause the element to be disabled/not editable for those elements that support this property.
+Toggles whether the element can be edited (for those elements that support this property).
+Commonly used in combination with role-based access.

 Available from 3.1.8.36